dbpedia/databus-client/docs/usage/usageAPI.md

-# Usage (API)
+# Quickstart (API)

-The DBpedia Databus-Client offers an API for easy integration into your project.
+The Databus Client also offers an API for easy integration into your project.

-### Example-Code
+## Example-Code
 ```
 DatabusClient
     .source("./src/query/query1")